sajidurshajib/cs-b3-docs/docs/1st-doc.md

 ## Work todo
-1. Intsall Kali linx in Virtual Box with proper settings.
+1. Install Kali linux in Virtual Box with proper settings.
 2. Install Metasploitable in Virtual Box.
 (512mb ram is enough for this )